 “All those eyes intent on me.
 Devouring me.
 What?
 Only two of you?
 I thought there were more; many more.
 So this is hell.
 I’d never have believed it.
 You remember all we were told about the torture-chambers, the fire and brimstone, the “burning marl.”
 Old wives’ tales!
 There’s no need for red-hot pokers.
 HELL IS OTHER PEOPLE!”

-Others in Sartre occupies a special place.
-Indeed, consciousness is not alone in the world.
-She must arrange with other minds, fighting to exist.
-Solipsism does not exist.
-The For-Itself (= man) is also a for-others.
-You meet others without the form (= create a phenomenological point of view).
-How can I experiment with others?
+The concept of “the Other” occupies a central place in Sartre.
+Consciousness is not alone in the world.
+It must accommodate itself with other minds, which are also fighting to exist.
+Solipsism is merely a gentle dream.
+The For-Itself (i.e. man) is also for others.
+You meet others without the form (i.e. from a phenomenological point of view).
+How can I interact with others?
 Through the body, the physical manifestation of my being-in-the-world.

-Other is a scandal because I do not exist while he has the power to freeze me into a being (vulgar, proud, shy, …) that I am not.
-The gaze of others exposes me, makes me weak and fragile, turns me into subject for him, as a good bet on sportium :
+The Other is a scandal: the Other holds the power to freeze me into a being (vulgar, proud, shy, …) that I am not.
+The gaze of others exposes me, makes me weak and fragile, turns me into a subject:

-The only defense that man has at his disposal is to transform others, to turn into an object for my own consciousness and with my own characterization.
-We must rid ourselves of others, to escape to reclaim yourself and the world that other people stealing them.
+The only defense left at one’s disposal is to transform others, to turn them into an object for my own consciousness and with my own characterization.
+We must rid ourselves of others, to escape and reclaim ourselves and the freedom that the Other’s gaze is depriving us of.
 Consciousness invents this subterfuge to continue to exist as a subject, in what constitutes yet another effort to resist the attempted subordination of the self by the gaze of the Other.
-This opens a struggle of conscience.
+This opens a moral dilemma.

-The No Exit play by Sartre perfectly illustrates the difficult coexistence of people: the fact that other people is what alienates and lock myself in a particular kind, which deprives me of my freedom.
+The No Exit play by Sartre perfectly illustrates the difficult coexistence of people: the fact that others – and their gaze – is what alienates and locks me in a particular kind of being, which in turn deprives me of my freedom.